Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Kansas Stats and Trends

-- The Jayhawks have yet to cover the spread this year when underdogs by 17.5 points or more.
+- The Jayhawks have yet to cover the spread this season when underdogs by 18.5 points or more.

 - Kansas' games this year have gone over the total in four out of four opportunities.

-- When Kansas churns out more than 405.5 yards, the team is 0-2 against the spread and 0-2 overall.
+- When Kansas churns out over 405.5 yards, the team is 0-2 against the spread and 0-2 overall.

-- The Jayhawks have turned the ball over five times, two fewer times than the Red Raiders have forced turnovers (7).
+- This season the Jayhawks have five turnovers, two fewer than the Red Raiders have takeaways (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.